-This guidance primarily applies to states developing and submitting a Digital SWAP; however, use of the Guidance and SWAP Summary Template is not restricted.
-Any state may elect to follow this Guidance and use the SWAP Summary Template, currently in development, as an organizational tool when conducting a Comprehensive Review of their SWAP.
+This guidance primarily applies to states developing and submitting a Digital SWAP; however, use of the interim guidance and SWAP Summary Template is not restricted.
+Any agency may elect to follow this interim guidance and use the SWAP Summary Template, currently in development, as an organizational tool when conducting a Comprehensive Review of their SWAP.